Common Settings

 Argument and Flag Validations

-We support custom validators on Arguments and Flags using the Expr Language
+Custom validators on Arguments and Flags are supported using the Expr Language.

 This is available since version 0.8.0.